haosulab/ManiSkill2-SPA/transportnets/README.md

 ### Installation

-First create a new maniskill2 conda environment if you have not already.
+First create a new ManiSkill2 conda environment if you have not already by going into the ManiSkill2 repo and running
 ```
 conda env create -n ms2tpn -f environment.yml
 conda activate ms2tpn